metaleap/zentient/zdbg-vsc/proto/readme.md

 	// An optional end line of the range covered by the goto target.
 	EndLine int `json:"endLine,omitempty"`

-	// An optional end column of the range covered by the goto target.
-	EndColumn int `json:"endColumn,omitempty"`
 } // struct GotoTarget

 ```